parruchoPLP/PredictingLicensureExamination/README.md

 3. Start Apache and MySQL through XAMPP.

+4. (First-time Setup Only) Check the database if there are any existing database named 'laravel'.
+If there is one, proceed to drop the database.

-4. Run 'setup.py' to install the necessary libraries and dependencies for Python and Laravel.
+5. Run 'setup.py' to install the necessary libraries and dependencies for Python and Laravel.

-5. Run 'start_server.py' to start Laravel, npm, and Flask.
+6. Run 'start_server.py' to start Laravel, npm, and Flask.